Brycenjwill/data_structure_tutorials/0-welcome.md

+# Data Structure Tutorials

+## By Brycen Williams, a student in section A2 of Programming with Data Structures at BYUI
+## Email:

-# Welcome
+## Welcome

-This is the beginning of a series of written tutorials for differing data structures. + Feel free to use the links in this file to navigate the various tutorials.
+This is the beginning of a series of written tutorials for differing data structures.
+Feel free to use the links in this file to navigate the various tutorials.